codefresh-io/docs.codefresh.io/_docs/pipelines/steps/approval.md

 %}

-For more details on access control and users see also the [access control page]({{site.baseurl}}/docs/administration/access-control/).

-## Keeping the Shared Volume after an Approval
+## Keeping the Shared Volume after approval

 As soon as a pipeline starts waiting for an approval, all contents of the [shared Codefresh volume]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) are lost.
-Once the pipeline continues running all files that were created manually inside the volume are not available any more.
+Once the pipeline continues to run, all files that were created manually inside the volume are not available any more.

 If you want to keep any temporary files that were there before the approval, you need to enable the respective policy in your [pipeline settings]({{site.baseurl}}/docs/pipelines/pipelines/#policies).

-You can either set this option differently per pipeline, or globally in your account at your [account settings](https://g.codefresh.io/account-admin/account-conf/pipeline-settings).
+You can either set this option per pipeline, or globally in your account in the Codefresh UI through [Pipeline Settings](https://g.codefresh.io/account-admin/account-conf/pipeline-settings){:target="\_blank"}.

 {% include
 image.html
 lightbox="true"
-file="/images/codefresh-yaml/approval/keep-volume.png"
-url="/images/codefresh-yaml/approval/keep-volume.png"
+file="/images/pipeline/codefresh-yaml/approval/keep-volume.png"
+url="/images/pipeline/codefresh-yaml/approval/keep-volume.png"
 alt="Preserve Codefresh volume after an approval" caption="Preserve Codefresh volume after an approval" max-width="90%"